 Honesty of Clones

-We only work with 4 clones for Purple Hands –Pommard, Wädenswil, Dijon 777 and Dijon 115.
-These are Cody's favorite clones because they are the most transparent in their personalities and how they express Pinot noir.
-Each one of these clones can be bottled separately as clone-specific and can be a complete wine, front palette, mid-palette and finish.
-We do not use clones that need other clones to make them whole, like 114 for the finish, or 113 for the back palette, and 828 for the intro.
-We use clones that can execute this on their own.
+We only work with four clones for Purple Hands – Pommard, Wädenswil, Dijon 777, and Dijon 115.
+Cody favors these clones for their transparent personalities and how they express Pinot noir.
+Each one can be bottled separately as clone-specific and can construct a complete wine: front palette, mid-palette, and finish.
+We do not use clones that need others to make them whole (like 114 for the finish, or 113 for the back palette, and 828 for the intro); we use clones that can stand on their own.

 Quality & Excellence